Dannysong98/ISS_pyIRIS/README.2.DAIBC.md

     TGAC    HER2
     CTGA    VIM

-You could also predefine color and shape for each gene/barcode in the file.
+You could also predefine color and shape for each gene/barcode in the file at column 3 and 4, respectively.
 Shape index can be set according to https://www.datanovia.com/en/blog/ggplot-point-shapes-best-tips/

     AACA    SOX2    red     0
     AGTC    BIRC5   orange  0